shubh08/BlockChain-Voting/README.md

 ## About
 This is a blockchain based Voting DApp, where each ethereum account can vote for their favourite candidates.
 Each candidate's vote count is stored in the blockchain and user is notified after voting.
+The election results are declared once the voting period ends.

 ## Step 1.
 Configure Metamask
 - Unlock Metamask